webdriverio/webdriverio/docs/guide/getstarted/configuration.md

     },
 ```

-## Run WebdriverIO behind corperate proxy
+## Run WebdriverIO Behind Corporate Proxy

-If your company has a corperate proxy (e.g. on `http://my.corp.proxy.com:9090`) for all outgoing requests you can set it using the `proxy` configuration option.
+If your company has a corporate proxy (e.g. on `http://my.corp.proxy.com:9090`) for all outgoing requests you can set it using the `proxy` configuration option.
 Just set in your `wdio.conf.js` the following:

 ```js
 exports.config = {